How to operate a DSLR camera?

-If you consider yourself a beginner who is unsure of how to make the most of your camera, this post is designed for you.
-It’s intended to be a brief, a one-stop shop to help you take your camera off auto, and take control of your DSLR.
-It isn’t intended to be a replacement for your camera manual, so will not explain every last setting in great depth, but will cover enough of the basics to get you in control of your camera, and give you the key topics to go back to your manual to read.
+This post is for you if you consider yourself a beginner who is unsure how to make the most of your camera.
+It’s meant to be a quick, one-stop shop for getting your camera off auto and into control of your DSLR.
+It is not intended to be a replacement for your camera manual, so it will not explain every single setting in great detail, but it will cover enough of the basics to get you in control of your camera and give you the key topics to go back and read in your manual.

 Steps for Learning How to Use Your DSLR include:

 Here’s some steps for learning how to use that new DSLR that we’ll cover in this article.